NewsUKArchive/fructose/README.md

 [Ios setup Example](e2eTests/fructose/setup.native.js)

-Once the setup promise resolves you will have access to a global `fructoseClient`.
+Once the setup promise resolves a `fructoseClient`.
 Use this client to tell your app to load components defined in your showcase files.

 ```
-global.fructoseClient.loadComponent('your component name')
+fructoseClient.loadComponent('your component name')
 ```

 Your component is now ready for interrogation by the testing library of your choice.
-We have used both [appium] and [detox]
+We have used both successfully [appium] and [detox]

 ## Notes